Decateron/geosource/docs/reflection.md

 }
 ```

-Ultimately I decided on creating two seperate interfaces which a given type would have to implement, a `Form` and a `Value`, and giving all fields the same structure i.e.:
+Ultimately I decided on creating two separate interfaces which a given type would have to implement, a `Form` and a `Value`, and giving all fields the same structure i.e.:

 ```go
 type Field struct {